 Grandparents Day falls on the first Sunday after Labor Day, and there is no shortage of ways to celebrate this special day.
-Whether your grandparents are still living or have passed away, take some time out of your busy life to honor them.
+Whether your grandparents are still living or have passed on, take some time out of your busy life to honor your grandparents.
+Celebrate all that they mean to you with these Grandparents Day activities.

-Cynics may want to believe that Grandparents Day is just another trumped up way to sell more greeting cards, candy and flowers, but it still means something to many grandparents across the USA to hear from their grandchildren on this day.
+Cynics may want to believe that Grandparents Day is just another trumped-up way to sell more greeting cards, candy, and flowers, but it still means something to many grandparents across the USA.
 With that in mind, consider the following ideas for celebrating this holiday in a meaningful way.

 Don't just send a card; include a handwritten letter.
-While a card offers a nice way to show you care, it's even more fun to send a letter with news from your life.
-A letter written by a young grandchild will also increase the cuteness factor.
+While a card is a nice way to show that you care, it's even more fun to send a letter with news about your life.
+A letter written by a young grandchild will also increase the cuteness factor and sentimental value.

 Visit in Person